hamsternipples/nosedocs/noseblog.md

 the last few days after having a dream with pepsi product placement, I had been pondering an idea where now that I have a guardian (mom), someone can cash in on the advertising. previously I could not ask for my share of the ad-revenue, because for me the the network doesn't exist, so they can easily claim that a non-existent entity does not need to pay me. however, mom does clearly know about the entity, and can easily ask for those dividends.

-however, I began thinking that perhaps mom will just fall into line just like she has been doing this whole time -- they'll lowball her and she'll just go along with it. so, I thought maybe greg should take that over, but then again he has lower self-worth, and probably imagines that he could do it, but doesn't actually believe in the successfully pulling it off. it still didn't feel right, so I slept on it.
+however, I began thinking that perhaps mom will just fall into line just like she has been doing this whole time -- they'll lowball her and she'll just go along with it. so, I thought maybe greg should take that over, but then again he has lower self-worth, and I feel he probably imagines that he could do it, but doesn't actually believe in the successfully pulling it off[^2019-03-11 16:27]. it still didn't feel right, so I slept on it.

 when I woke up yesterday, I realised what I wanted was a shark.
 I had no interest in actually obtaining any of that money myself. what I want are people that are driven by money, and they would cash in the ad-revenue with the objective of increasing the amount of contrast.